DylanLRPollock/Monkey-Head-Project/README.md

 ### Early Phase (V0.x → V1)

 - Originated as a long-term personal lab project after university, focused on robotics, Linux, and retro hardware.
-- Early experiments revolved around a WowWee animatronic monkey head, Raspberry Pis, and off-the-shelf PCs, with loosely defined orchestration and governance.
+- Early experiments revolved around a WowWee animatronic monkey head, Raspberry Pis, and commodity PCs, with loosely defined orchestration and governance.

 ### Exploratory Hardware Decade

 - Roughly a decade of sourcing parts, building and rebuilding shells, and learning the Linux stack (especially Debian and custom kernels).
+- Emphasis on:
+  - How Huey should **feel** as a robot.
-- Focused on figuring out what kind of machine Huey should live on and how the robot should “feel” rather than productionizing a single design.
+  - What kind of machine Huey should live on.
+  - Integrating retro-modern aesthetics (Commodore-era influences).

 ### V1 → V2 Shell Transition

-- The original shell and compute stack were progressively replaced with a more deliberate architecture: Huey became embodied compute (robot + internal stack), and everything else was demoted to lab tech.
+- Shift from ad-hoc shells to a more deliberate **embodied compute** architecture:
+  - Huey became the **compute in the shell**, not the entire lab.
+  - External machines were demoted to **lab tech**.
-- Governance shifted from CPU-centric to **GPU-centric**, with each GPU representing a district and hosting its own governor and populace of agents.
+- Governance moved from CPU-centric to **GPU-centric**, with each GPU representing a district hosting its own governor and populace.

-### Master Plan Evolution (V0.1 → V14.5)
+### Master Plan Evolution (V0.1 → V15)

 - V0.1 defined a skeleton (orchestration node, black box, portable, portal, hub, inference layer, governance, memory, network, training).
-- V2-final introduced GPU districts and citizen/pebble distinction.
+- V2-final introduced GPU districts and the citizen/pebble distinction.
-- V11–V12 established a unified schema and tri-branch governance.
+- V11–V12 formalized tri-branch governance and term limits.
-- V13 integrated provenance and full constitutional detail; V13-final became the canonical tri-branch blueprint for training.
+- V13 established a unified schema and deep constitutional detail.
-- V14.0 and V14.5 consolidated all prior work into a single, extensible artifact designed for long-term training and deployment.
+- V14 consolidated templates and structural expansions.
+- **V15.0** is the current consolidated Master Plan, superseding V13 and incorporating WIP from V14 plus legacy constitutional texts.

-This README and the current codebase are the live V14.x implementation layer over that history.
+This README and the current codebase are the live implementation layer over the V15 era.

 ---

 ## Software Stack

 - **OS baseline**
-  - Debian 13 (Trixie) for stable nodes.
+  - Debian 13 (Trixie) for the iMac 5K (Huey-Portal) and certain stable nodes.
-  - Debian 14 (Forky) for new deployments and changeover experiments.
+  - Debian 14 (Forky) for new deployments, lab nodes, and the future Huey core.
-  - UEFI-only; legacy BIOS is not supported for Huey core or future nodes.
+  - UEFI-only for Huey core and future nodes; no legacy BIOS.

 - **Kernel**
+  - 6.12.x (Trixie) on iMac 5K for audio stability.
-  - 6.16.x-huey: current low-latency, debug-stripped baseline.
+  - 6.16.x-huey: prior low-latency baseline.
-  - 6.17.x-huey: preferred series post-changeover (ZSTD compression, targeted drivers, EFI/EFI_STUB/EFI_VARS enabled).
+  - 6.17.x-huey: preferred series for new nodes and Huey Mode.
+  - Builds are tuned with:
+    - DEBUG_INFO and friends disabled.
+    - ZSTD compression and targeted drivers.
+    - EFI/EFI_STUB/EFI_VARS enabled.

 - **AI runtime**
   - **PyGPT-net** as orchestrator and nervous system.
-  - **Ollama** as local LLM server (models such as Mistral-7B-KM, LLaMA 3.1, DeepSeek-R1 or successors).
+  - **Ollama** as local LLM server (models such as Mistral-7B-KM, LLaMA 3.1, DeepSeek-class OSS reasoning models).
-  - Whisper (or equivalent) for STT; pluggable TTS pipeline.
+  - Whisper (or equivalent) for STT; TTS stack is pluggable.
   - Agent orchestration maps citizens/pebbles to model endpoints and GPU districts.

 - **UI & Channel Huey**
-  - Minimalist green-on-black terminal aesthetic with red/purple/cyan highlights.
+  - Minimalist green-on-black terminal aesthetic with accent colours.
-  - Two-pane “conscious vs log” layout by default:
+  - Two-pane “conscious vs log” layout:
-    - Left: short-form conscious voice.
+    - Left: short-form, “conscious” stream.
-    - Right: verbose logs, commands, and tracebacks.
+    - Right: verbose logs, commands, stack traces.
-  - “Channel Huey” overlays unify CLI, web UI, and physical robot feedback.
+  - “Channel Huey” overlays unify CLI, web UI, audio, and physical robot feedback.

 - **Networking**
-  - Preferred: bonded Ethernet connections to an ASUS GT-AC5300 or similar router (link aggregation).
+  - Preferred: bonded Ethernet to a high-end router (e.g., ASUS GT-AC5300 or successor).
-  - Fallback: Wi-Fi dongles and Briefcase (LTE) as the last-resort WAN path.
+  - Fallback: Wi-Fi and LTE (via Briefcase) for WAN access, WAN-aware governance, and remote status.

 - **Security**
-  - SSH key-based access; default lab key in `huey-keys/` plus per-person keys.
+  - SSH key-based access; default lab key plus per-person keys.
-  - Root login allowed only temporarily during bring-up; disabled after initial configuration.
+  - Root login allowed only during bring-up; disabled afterwards.
-  - The Black Box stores recovery keys, the Founding Father AI, and constitutional source.
+  - Black Box stores recovery keys, founding images, and Master Plan.

-- **Memory**
-  - Unified memory store spanning JSON logs, SQLite, and artifact metadata (see [Memory & Data Model](#memory--data-model)).

 ---